mkzeender/cached_props/README.md

 # Property Watches
 A cached property that can watch for changes in the attributes it depends on.
-The cached value is deleted when the "watched" attributes change.
+The cached value is deleted when any of the "watched" attributes change.

 ```python